 Advanced aviation location and weather data can help airlines overcome two main challenges of supersonic flight.

 On October 24, 2003, the Concorde made its last commercial flight.
 It took off from John F. Kennedy International Airport in New York and landed at London, Heathrow a little over three hours later.
 As the aircraft slowed to its final stop, supersonic commercial travel became a thing of the past.
-Since then, air travel has been capped at subsonic speeds.
-But that’s set to change.
+Since then, travel has been capped at subsonic speeds.
+But that could change.